 Generation 1: Legacy Mainframe Solutions

 After years of relying on pen and paper as the sole system of record for insurance, the rise of computing brought the mainframe as the first major generation of technology that carriers adopted.
 Dating back to the 1960s, these mainframe systems often relied on the COBOL programming language for developing homegrown insurance software and presented information to end users on green screen terminals.
 An innovation at the time, mainframes brought processing power and storage directly to carriers.
 However, these systems proved inflexible and costly to maintain on-site, requiring lots of re-coding projects in order to make simple changes and integrate other systems with them.
 Mainframes gave carriers a path forward, albeit a very slow-moving, one-dimensional one.

 Generation 2: Modern On-Premises Systems

-Later in the 2000s brought the rise of greater adoption of cloud computing, and most notably SaaS.
+Later, the 2000s brought the rise of greater adoption of cloud computing, most notably SaaS.
 Over time, carriers began testing out self-managing or having third parties host their core systems in the cloud.
-While this initial move to the cloud helped carriers overcome initial hurdles of physical infrastructure and servers, and providing high availability and scalability, they were still faced with overcoming the challenges of upgrades, maintenance, and systems support.
+While this first move to the cloud helped carriers overcome the initial hurdles of physical infrastructure and servers, and provided high availability and scalability, they were still faced with overcoming the challenges of upgrades, maintenance, and systems support.
 It became clear that simply getting rid of your on-premises infrastructure and rebuilding it in the cloud was simply the recipe for what effectively would become a “modern” legacy system.